jlperona-teaching/ecs390-fall19/seminars/week05.md

 ### Brainstorming

-After this, we're going to be talking about learning styles and strategies.
+Today, we're going to be talking about learning styles and strategies.
 To get you in the proper mindset for the discussion, I want you to reflect on how you, as a *student* (not an instructor), learn.
 You're a graduate student in computer science at UC Davis.
 You needed to have done well at your previous institution to get here, so you have probably found a system that works for you.

-Take out your preferred method of brainstorming.
-I'll have some pens and some scratch paper up front if you need it, but you can also write on your laptop or phone if you think it's more conducive to brainstorming.
+For the next 10 minutes, you will brainstorm on how you learn.
+I will pass around scratch paper to everyone, as well as a fewer number of pens if you need one.
+Write your name on the scratch paper, as this will serve as the sign-in sheet for today.
-Write down your thoughts.
+Then, write down your thoughts.
-I'm not going to be collecting this, nor will you be graded on it.
+You will not be graded on what you write.
 This is solely for your benefit and to help guide the discussion that follows.

+*Make sure you write down your name on the scratch paper for brainstorming.
+This is the sign-in sheet for today.
+It will be collected, but I am not grading what you write.*

 ### Reflection Prompts